 A sales and use tax of 1% was levied as of January 1, 2013, after approval by the registered voters of the City of Jennings in lieu of the 1% sales and use tax approved July 16, 1994, rededicated November 15, 1997.
 The tax is to be collected for a period not to exceed twenty-five (25) years.
 At least \$500,000 annually is to be used to pay any bonded or funded indebtedness of the City incurred for sewage collection and disposal facilities.
-The remaining proceeds of the tax is to be used for acquiring, constructing, improving, operating and maintaining streets, garbage, parks, fire and police departments, public buildings, drainage, heavy equipment purchases, jail operations, police pension payments, economic development purposes and activities, sewage collection and disposal facilities, including payment of any bonded or funded indebtedness for any one or more of said purposes.
+The remaining proceeds of the tax is to be used for acquiring, constructing, improving, operating and maintaining streets, garbage, parks, fire and police departments, public buildings, drainage, heavy equipment purchases, jail operations, police pension payments, economic development purposes and activities, sewage collection and disposal facilities, and the City's waterworks facilities, including payment of any bonded or funded indebtedness of the City incurred for such purposes, and including salaries of city employees for any one or more of said purposes.
 It further authorized the City to fund the proceeds of the tax into bonds to pay the cost of capital improvements for the aforesaid purposes.